LifeBogger presents the Full Story of a Football Wizard best known by the Nickname; ‘Ronnie’.

 Ronaldinho once said, “A lot of the moves I make originate from futsal and was taught to me by Roberto.
 In the peak of my playing days, my ball control was pretty similar to a futsal player’s control.”

-Ronaldinho also took his time studying past greats such as Pelé, Ziko and Rivellino and kept dreaming of following their footsteps.
+Ronaldinho also took his time studying past greats such as Pelé, Ziko and Rivellino and kept dreaming of following in their footsteps.

 That time finally came for Ronaldinho.
-He was awarded as Brazil’s most talented youth soccer player when he scored a ridiculous 23 goals in a single game at a tender age of 13.
+He was awarded as Brazil’s most talented youth soccer player when he scored a ridiculous 23 goals in a single game at the tender age of 13.

 The very next year he was given the chance to make his senior debut against Copa Libertadores.
-He soon became an integral member of the team and was their star striker till he was transferred to Paris Saint-Germain in April, 2001 for €5 million.
+He soon became an integral member of the team and was their star striker till he was transferred to Paris Saint-Germain in April 2001 for €5 million.

 During the 2002 World Cup, he was part of a formidable trio known as the “Three Rs”—Ronaldinho, Ronaldo, and Rivaldo—who helped Brazil win the title that year, and his 30-yard kick that landed in the net during the quarterfinal against England was one of the event’s highlights.